Aman9868/Image-Automation-API-Deployment-using-GCD/README.md

 # Image Automation

-The project focuses on automates the images with the helpo of Computer Vision & Deep Learning.
+The project focuses on automates the images with the help of Computer Vision & Deep Learning.

 The objective of the projects is to automates task like: